Pungyeon/clean-go-article/proposal.md

 }
 ```

-Above, we are defining a `Metadata` object, which will provide us with property fields that we are likely to use on many different types.
-This is great and by all means great for improving our code cleanliness.
-This is mainly, because we can use this, decouple our code and thereby update our Metadata object, without breaking other parts of our code.
-An example of this, let's create some constructors:
+Above, we are defining a `Metadata` object, which will provide us with property fields that we are likely to use on many different struct types.
+The neat thing about using the embedded struct, rather than explicitly defining the properties directly in our struct, is that it has decoupled the `Metadata` fields.
+Should be choose to update our `Metadata` object, we can change it in a single place.
+As mentioned earlier, we want to ensure that a change one place in our code, doesn't break other parts of our code.
+Keeping these properties centralised, will keep it clear to users that a structures with embedded `Metadata` have the same properites.
+Much like, structures that fulfill interfaces, have the same methods.

+Now, let's look at an example of how we can use a constructor, to further prevent breaking our code, when making changes to our `Metadata` struct:

 ```go
 func NewMetadata(user types.User) Metadata {